osism/testbed/docs/source/deployment.rst

      This also includes all required infrastructure services.
    * Use ``deploy-infra`` to deploy infrastructure services when building the environment.
    * Use ``deploy-ceph`` to deploy Ceph when building the environment.
    * Use ``deploy-openstack`` to deploy OpenStack when building the environment.
      This also includes Ceph and infrastructure services.
+   * Use ``deploy-full`` to deploy OpenStack including Ceph and infrastructure services as well as monitoring.

 .. note::